-- A. All work under this contract shall be done in strict accordance with all applicable Federal, State, and local regulations, standards and codes governing asbestos abatement, and any other trade work done in conjunction with the abatement.
+- A. All work under this contract shall be done in strict accordance with all applicable Federal and State regulations, standards and codes governing asbestos abatement, and any other trade work done in conjunction with the abatement.
 All applicable codes, regulations and standards are adopted into this specification and will have the same force and effect as this specification. - B. The most recent edition of any relevant regulation, standard, document or code shall be in effect.
-Where conflict among the requirements or with these specifications exists, the most stringent requirement(s) shall be utilized. - C. Copies of all standards, regulations, codes and other applicable documents, including this specification and those listed in Section 1.5 shall be available at the worksite in the clean change area of the worker decontamination system. - D. Colorado Regulation 8.
+Where conflict among the requirements or with these specifications exists, the most stringent requirement(s) shall be utilized. - C. Copies of all standards, regulations, codes and other applicable documents, including this specification and those listed in Section 1.5 shall be available at the worksite in the clean change area of the worker decontamination system.